Now before you go and invest in LED under cabinet lighting, there are some important things you should know about while you’re planning:

 Most available non-recessed surface mount lights are very thin and can be easily hidden, so you can be sure it will look great if you choose the non-recessed ones.

-Anyhow, whether you pick the recessed or surface-mount light bulbs, there are just a couple ways to install under cabinet lights and they are all pretty easy.
+Anyhow, whether you pick the recessed or surface-mount light bulbs, there are just a couple of ways to install under cabinet lights and they are all pretty easy.

 Important under cabinet lighting tip when installing